adambelniak/WindForecast/gfs-archive-0-25/README.md

 We switched to a python client: https://github.com/NCAR/rda-apps-clients/tree/master/src/python When using the python client, base on their README and our GFSControlFileTemplate.txt

-This is the flow we perform:
+This is the flow we perform (still under improvement):

     1. Request a data subset via GUI or python client.
     2. When the data is ready, download tar files with python script provided by RDA.